NTNU-IMT/stormbird/book/src/sectional_models/foil_model.md

 First, it becomes easier to use a parametric model as a building block for more complex foil models, where the behavior depends on some internal state, such as flap angle or suction rate.
 This is because the model parameters can be allowed to depend on the internal state through interpolation.
 See the [varying foil sub chapter](./varying_foil_model.md) for more on this.

 Second, a parametric model ensures smoothness, which is beneficial when using the model together with gradient based optimization algorithms.
 For instance, such a method might be used to optimize the angle of attack for wing sails at a given wind direction.
-The smoothness is in particular practical when the expected optimal point is close to the stall angle - which ot often is.
+The smoothness is in particular practical when the expected optimal point is close to the stall angle - which it often is.

 The downside of a parametric model is believed to be small, as long as the model can represent typical foil section behavior without too many simplifications.
 The design of the `Foil` model is intended to achieve this as best as possible[^update_to_model_note].